Vice Media: UnTypical

-Vice Films also released 2008's feature length rockumentary "Heavy Metal in Baghdad," which followed the thrash metal band Acrassicauda in Iraq.
-The New York Times praised the production and reporting, calling it a "stirring testament to the plight of cultural expression in Baghdad and a striking report on the refugee scene in Syria."

-Andy Capper directed "Reincarnated" starring Snoop Dogg and Diplo, which premiered at the Toronto International Film Festival.
-Netflix acquired the rights.
-He also made "Lil Bub & Friendz", which won the 2013 Tribeca Film Festival.

-After it premiered at the Venice Film Festival in September 2017, Netflix acquired the rights to the Vice Films documentary "Jim & Andy," about Jim Carrey's portrayal of the late Andy Kaufman in the movie "Man on the Moon."
-The film was directed by Chris Smith and produced by Spike Jonze.

 The Vice Guide to Everything

 The MTV series The Vice Guide to Everything, which premiered in December 2010, was a weekly news magazine featuring short video segments on various global issues, hosted by Shane Smith and roster of correspondents.
 The segments sought to cater to a younger audience with a more condensed, entertaining approach to the news.
 The series aired until 2011.